Veeral28/Docker_projects/Exp-9/README.md

-# Minikube with Docker on Windows ☸️
+# Minikube with Docker on Linux ☸️

 🚀 **Run Kubernetes Locally with Minikube & Docker** 🐳